-The simple answer to this question is YES!!!
-Is there a way to prevent this from happening?
-Absolutely!!!
-Every minute of the day there is a mechanic uncovering damage caused by:
+The simple answer to this question is yes!
+But is there a way to prevent this from happening?
+Absolutely!
+Every minute of the day, a mechanic uncovers damage caused by:

-and other rodents that chew wires, hoses, plastic panels, and other car parts that make good nesting materials.
-Not only do they damage cars by chewing parts, but they also ruin cars by urinating and defecating throughout the entire interior which doesn’t leave a pleasant smell; in fact it's downright raunchy.
+These rodents can chew wires, hoses, plastic panels, and other car parts that make good nesting materials.
+Not only do they damage cars by chewing parts, but they also ruin cars by urinating and defecating throughout the entire interior which doesn’t leave a pleasant smell; in fact, it's downright raunchy.

 Signs That Mice May Be Living in Your Car

 Rodents are not very clean nor do they pick up after themselves.
 If you think you may have rodents, like mice, living in your car you’ll need to look for evidence, like mouse droppings, bad odors, or weird sounds.
 One of the most common noises you’ll hear is the heater fan making a rumbling or vibrating noise; this is because mice like to build nests in warm dark areas and the heater blower motor meets both criteria.